codai-ecosystem/codai/SECURITY_INCIDENT_REPORT.md

 ---

-**This incident has been resolved at the repository level.
-Follow-up actions for credential rotation and security hardening are required.**
+**ESCALATED SECURITY INCIDENT - GOOGLE CLOUD RESPONSE RECEIVED**

+**This incident has been escalated due to Google Cloud Platform taking immediate action to disable compromised credentials.
+All urgent action items above must be completed within 24-48 hours to secure the infrastructure and prevent further compromise.**

+**Last Updated**: June 7, 2025 10:50 AM
+**Next Review**: June 8, 2025